 Whether you acquired a new business, are consolidating location pages, or simply accidentally created multiple profiles for the same business, chances are at some point you’ll need to merge your social accounts.

 Every social channel has different processes when it comes to merging profiles.
 Luckily, Facebook, Google+, and LinkedIn do all offer options to successfully merge two existing accounts.
-Instagram and Twitter currently do not allow accounts to be merged, but we’ve developed a strategy to make sure you can still effective make the move without losing followers.
+Instagram and Twitter currently do not offer merging account options, but we’ve developed a strategy to make sure you can still effectively make the move without losing followers from your original account.

 Merging two or more social accounts can seem daunting, but our guide is here to assist you in making the process a breeze.

 The good news is, it is actually possible to merge two or more accounts on Facebook and bring over the followers from one to the other.
 In order to merge two Facebook pages together you will need to manually request the merge to Facebook support which can be done, here.

 - You’re an admin of both Pages you are attempting to merge and